 You could also reverse each way so that you make larger deposits in the beginning of the year and smaller deposits at the end of year.
 That way, you are not decreasing your Christmas money fund in order to put money up in savings.

-Do you have a diferent way you like to save money throughout the year using the 52 week challenge or even another challenge?
+Do you have a different way you like to save money throughout the year using the 52 week challenge or even another challenge?
 Share your method below.